 Car accidents are traumatic events that happen every day in the United States.
 From major damage to the vehicles involved to serious injuries and possibly death, these accidents create a lot of destruction.
 Most of the negative effects of car accidents take years to fully recover from.
-The National Highway Traffic Safety Administration reported that there were nearly 1,000 people killed in traffic accidents in South Carolina in 2017 alone.
+The South Carolina Department of Public Safety reported that there were over 1,500 people killed in traffic accidents in South Carolina in 2017 alone.
 This is nearly double the national standard and concludes to a fatality rate of twenty accidents per 100,000 people.
 Here are the car accident statistics for South Carolina in 2017:

 Rural Vs. Urban Accidents

 In 2017, South Carolina had 687 of its fatal accidents occur in a rural area.
 Another 301 fatal accidents occurred in urban areas.
 Rural areas typically saw more fatal accidents due to winding roads, the delayed response time of emergency officials, and the higher speed limits posted on the road (this leads to reduced reaction time).